mahmoudalbardan/Exercices-Classification-Ensemble-learning-Clustering/README.md

 In this exercise we'll implement logistic regression and apply it to a classification task.

 Logistic regression
-In the first part of this exercise, we'll build a logistic regression model to predict whether a student gets admitted to a university.
-You want to determine each applicant's chance of admission based on their results on two exams.
+In the first part of this exercise, we'll build a logistic regression model to predict whether an administration employee gets promoted.
+You want to determine each applicant's chance of promotion based on their results on two domain-related exams.
 You have historical data from previous applicants that you can use as a training set for logistic regression.
-For each training example, you have the applicant's scores on two exams and the admissions decision.
+For each training example, you have the applicant's scores on two exams and the promotion decision.
 To accomplish this, we're going to build a classification model that estimates the probability of admission based on the exam scores.

 - Load the data, examin it using pandas methods (check if there are missing values!)